heisenware/fsm-async/README.md

 const transitionTable = {
   initial: 'disconnected',
   transitions: [
-    {ev: 'connect', from: 'disconnected', to: 'connecting'},
-    {ev: '_connectDone', from: 'connecting', to: 'connected'},
+    { ev: 'connect', from: 'disconnected', to: 'connecting' }, { ev: '_connectDone', from: 'connecting', to: 'connected' },
-    {ev: 'disconnect', from: 'connected', to: 'disconnecting'},
-    {ev: '_disconnectDone', from: 'disconnecting', to: 'disconnected'}
+    { ev: 'disconnect', from: 'connected', to: 'disconnecting' }, { ev: '_disconnectDone', from: 'disconnecting', to: 'disconnected' }
   ]
 }
 ```